TEALSK12/introduction-to-computer-science/do_now_34.md

 We will solve this problem by adding an argument to the custom block named "speed".
 We can then pass the speed we want each sprite to move.

-1. Open yestreday's do now with the "bounce" custom block.
+1. Open yesterday's do now with the "bounce" custom block.

 2. Add an argument named "speed" to the "bounce" block by clicking the "+".